alspur/alspur-hugo/content/about.md

 date: "2016-05-05T21:48:51-07:00"
 ---

 **@alspur** is written and maintained by Alex Spurrier, an education policy wonk.
-He is a senior analyst at [Bellwether Education Partners](https://bellwethereducation.org) and a [50CAN National Voices Fellow](https://50can.org/programs/fellowships/2021cohort/).
+He is an associate partner at [Bellwether Education Partners](https://bellwethereducation.org) and a [50CAN National Voices Fellow](https://50can.org/programs/fellowships/2021cohort/).

 Previously, Alex was a [Strategic Data Project Fellow](http://sdp.cepr.harvard.edu)[^1] working at the Kentucky Department of Education.
 He is a proud graduate of [Bethel University](http://www.bethel.edu) and [Trinity College](http://www.trincoll.edu).
 In addition to education policy, Alex is interested in politics, lacrosse, and his beloved New England Patriots.

 ### Link Posts